HEP-FCC/fcc-tutorials/distributed-computing/README.md

 > Original author: Gerardo Ganis
 >

-These pages provide - and dissect - examples of workflows to be run on distributed resources with the [DIRAC Interware system][dirac] through [iLCDirac][ilcdirac], the extension developed by the Linear Collider community and used also by [CALICE][calice].
+These pages provide &mdash; and dissect &mdash; examples of workflows to be run on distributed resources with the [DIRAC Interware system][dirac] through [iLCDirac][ilcdirac], the extension developed by the Linear Collider community and used also by [CALICE][calice].